kea1225/kea1225/linux/hands-on/linux-05-filters-and-control-operators/README.md

 >**||**

-- The command shell interprets the (||) as the logical OR.
-This is opposite of logical AND.
+- The command shell interprets the (||) as the logical `OR`.
+This is opposite of logical `AND`.
 Means second command will execute only when first command will be a failure.
 ​
 - Display days.txt or write 'clarusway' on the screen, then write 'one'.
 ​